 He soon makes his own golden fortune by founding the J.A.
 Folger Coffee Company.
 He's a pioneer in west coast coffee and helps create the California caffeine rush to keep those prospectors digging and those other hung-over newcomers building the great state that it was soon to become.

-Jabez Burns of New York, was granted a United States patent on the original Burns coffee roaster, the first machine which did not have to be moved away from the fire for discharging roasted coffee, and one that marked a major advance for coffee roasting.
+Jabez Burns of New York, was granted a United States patent on the original Burns coffee roaster, the first machine which did not have to be moved away from the fire for discharging roasted coffee, and one that marked a major advance for coffee in the 1800s.
 He was the Thomas Edison of roasting and the grandfather of all roasting machines we know today!

 James H. Nason patents the first coffee percolator in the United Sates.
 Whose idea was it anyways?
 Something smells bitter here.
 Well, where there is a will, there is an american way.

 John Arbuckle with the aid of a draftsman and machinist invented a machine that filled, weighed, sealed and labeled coffee in paper packages.
 From his factory in New York, the "Arbuckle Ariosa" became the first mass produced coffee sold all over the country.
 Eventually Arbuckle became the largest importer of coffee in the world and soon became the largest ship owner in America because every merchant ship engaged in the South American coffee trade was his.
-Sadly, the days of small millers and coffee roasters are soon coming to an end for this Roasters' era.
+Sadly, the days of small millers and coffee roasters are soon coming to an end in this brief history of coffee.

 Joel Cheek names his new coffee blend "Maxwell House" after the ritzy hotel that serves it in Nashville, Tennessee.
 Seven presidents stayed at the Maxwell House Hotel, including Theodore Roosevelt, whose 1907 comment that this delightful coffee was "Good to the Last Drop" launched the advertising slogan that was used to promote the nation's first- blended coffee.